better-labs/betteroms/README.md

 # BetterOMS

 BetterOMS is a lightweight, single-user order management system (OMS) for **Polymarket** on the **Polygon** network.
 It is designed to help an individual trader define, simulate, and execute structured trading plans with safety and clarity.

+To be used for both live trading and paper trading (for benchmark purposes).It accepts JSON trade plans (with a **paper vs. live** toggle), runs on an hourly cron, and executes/updates/cancels orders via Polymarket APIs.

+BetterOMS is part of a suite of tools.
+For more context see here: https://github.com/better-labs

 ---